kailash-manasarovar/statement/docs/timeline/2024/october.md

 ![pic](../../content/images/fake-accounts/messages-oct/10.png)

-- LinkedIn bans me for life in a few week's time, right after I survive another attempt on my life by poisoning, thus hiding the evidence of multiple porn-gang stalker activity related to my professional life and the jobs I worked while being drugged and living in a spy-cam infested apartment.
+- LinkedIn bans me for life in a few week's time - right after I survive another attempt on my life by poisoning - thus hiding the evidence of multiple porn-gang stalker activity related to my professional life and the jobs I worked while being hacked, drugged, and living in a spy-cam infested apartment.

 ## Bumping into Paul again